 “I started my period & am in need of rest.
 Would you mind doing the dishes tonight?”

-“I am feeling so inspired & ready to focus on my work, can I talk to you tomorrow?”
+“I am feeling so inspired & ready to focus on my work, can we talk about that more tomorrow?”

 “Can I talk to you about how I’m feeling?
 There are some things I just want to say out loud.”

-If you find it really challenging to speak openly about your cycle to the person or people you are closest to, know that this is absolutely okay & is a result of generations of cycle repression.
+If you find it really challenging to speak openly about your cycle to the person or people you are closest to, know that this is normal, and is a result of generations of cycle repression.
 All we can do is our best moment by moment, day by day.
-Those conversations that are hardest to have are often the most important ones, but bear in mind that only you will know when you are ready & the time is ripe.
+Those conversations that are hardest to have are often the most important ones, but keep in mind that only you will know when you are ready & the time is ripe.

-If you ask me, raising awareness of the menstrual cycle is so important if we are to be successful partners, mothers, sisters, employees, business owners, and so on.
+Raising awareness of the menstrual cycle is important if we are to be conscious partners, mothers, sisters, employees, business owners, and so on.
 Honouring the ways in which our cycle affects us on every level of our being brings a level of self-respect to our intimate & working relationships that is so dearly missed otherwise.

 No longer should we hide the fact of our cycle.
 Our cycle is a brilliant & Divine design, awareness of which raises the vibration for all life on earth.
 Never underestimate the power of rediscovering cyclical wisdom for global healing.
 But it begins with you & it begins at home.